winger1ol/SOEN-357-mini-project/README.md

 User Journey
 ==

-Next, I scripted a typical daily using routine for my persona.
+Next, I write a typical daily using routine for my persona.
 This process helped me decide how the app’s user experience might be designed to fit in with a navigation routine.
 ![image](https://github.com/user-attachments/assets/846d4857-5e51-49f8-8d5a-fe8167072642)

 User Flow Diagram